Man, woman shot after someone opens fire on home in Philadelphia: Police

 An investigation is underway after police said a man and a woman were injured after someone shot multiple times at their home in Philadelphia's Ogontz neighborhood.

-According to police, the incident happened at a home located at 15th and Parkside.
+According to police, the incident happened at a home located at 15th and Widener.
 When officers arrived on scene, they found a 49-year-old woman and a 25-year-old man shot.

 Police said over 20 spent shell casings were found just outside the property, and eight bullet holes were seen in the bay window of the property.